Celebrate the 150th Anniversary of Parks Canada

 6. Jasper National Park, Jasper Alberta

 You may think that Jasper National Park located within the Rocky Mountains is inaccessible.
 While many of the trails and rivers in the Alberta park aren’t easy to get to, there are accessible adventure tours that bring some of the park’s key areas, like the Columbia Glacier, to all visitors.
 Brewster Travel is one operator that offers accessible vehicles to and from the vantage point and skywalk that overlook the Columbia Glacier.
 If the weather (and your nerves) cooperate, you can even walk out on the glacier!

 How to Get Your Parks Canada Pass

 These are just a few of the great parks that our country has to offer.
 Most of Canada’s parks are accessible, which make them an ideal summer destination for Canadians of all ages.

-Canada’s parks belong to all of us, young and old, so get out and enjoy the great outdoors, with your free 2017 Parks Canada Discovery Pass!
+Canada’s parks belong to all of us, young and old, so get out and enjoy the great outdoors with your Parks Canada Discovery Pass!

 Author’s Note: There’s a lot of debate over the accessibility of Canada’s national parks.
 Does the process of making our parks accessible put sustainability at risk by infringing on the natural beauty and nature that we hope to protect?
 Check out these two articles that explore the issue further: “Accessibility Not Admissions: A Battle Over Canada’s National Parks” and “The Disneyfication of Canada’s National Parks.”